COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Oct" >}}

+* We have three papers accepted to the NeurIPS Workshop on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems.
+Congratulations to Renzhi, Peili and Jiangjiao, very well done! <i class='fa fa-calendar' style='font-size:19px'></i> October 14

+* I am proud to be recognized in the [Top 2% Scientists Worldwide](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw) in a latest study from Stanford University.
+This is my third consecutive year to be recognized in this list. <i class='fa fa-calendar' style='font-size:19px'></i> October 13

+{{< /tab >}}

 {{< tab "Sep" >}}

 * Our paper on "Efficient Spectral Graph Convolutional Network Deployment on Memristive Crossbars" has been accepted to IEEE Trans.
 Emerg.
 Topics Comput.
 Congratulations to Bo and collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> September 29